Review: EF Go Ahead’s Food & Wine: Piedmont & Tuscany with America’s Test Kitchen

 cooking class in Italy on EF Go Ahead Tours' Food & Wine: Piedmont & Tuscany with America's Test Kitchen

-(Photo: EF Go Ahead Tours)
+Hands-on activities include cooking classes (Photo: EF Go Ahead Tours)

 • A private dinner for our group at an upscale restaurant in Turin.
 A Michelin star chef and his brigade came from another town in Italy to prepare the meal for us.
 This was one of the most memorable evenings.